camicroscope/caMicroscope/docs/README.md

 To use caMicroscope as a standalone application, see [nanoBorb](https://github.com/SBU-BMI/nanoBorb/releases).
 The [user guide screencast](https://drive.google.com/open?id=1HkkL5FqEIgi7fzqKijtUhWBPlplh_uHF) should explain the basics of nanoBorb.

-Installation Instructions
+1. Download zip file.
+2. Unzip.
+3.

-Windows - 1) Download zip file.
-2) Unzip.
-3) Run "nanoborb.exe" in the unzipped folder
+    * For Windows, Run "nanoborb.exe" in the unzipped folder

-MacOS - 1) Download zip file.
-2) Unzip.
-3) Move nanoBorb app to Applications folder.
-4) Double-click copied nanoBorb file to run.
+    * For MacOS, Move nanoBorb app to Applications folder and Double-click copied nanoBorb file to run.

 # Hosted Setup
 The full distribution repository for hosted caMicroscope is [here](https://github.com/camicroscope/Distro/).